jakobzhao/geog595/08_iot/pe.md

 **Contact:** 206.685.3846, zhaobo@uw.edu, jakobzhao (skype/wechat)

 In this practical exercise, we will introduce how to collect environmental data in real time using Raspberry Pi.
 A Raspberry Pi is a low cost, credit-card size electronic board that is able to do everything a computer can do.
-In this tutorial, we will use Sense HAT to collect environmental data (pressure, temperature, and humidity), and Raspberry Pi Camera Module to conduct deep learning based image recognition.
-Lastly, we will use real time GIS to sync our collected data to the cloud.
+In this tutorial, we will use Sense HAT to collect environmental data (pressure, temperature, and humidity) and then sync our collected data to the cloud.
 Ok, let us get started!

 ## 1. Preparation